 While it is a savings, for sure, it was also a lot of driving out of my way; stressing over how much spray paint I would need; driving back to the store for more spray paint; sweating profusely while I watched my great-niece paint the chairs and then sweating some more while I applied the sealer coatings.

 Which is the better option for you?
 I’ll let you decide for yourself.
-You can also read my findings on best practices for using plastic spray paint, here.

 Have a great weekend! xx Amy